NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/workspace-one.md

 1. Give your provider a name.
 This name will be used throughout the dashboard to reference this connection.
 2. Enter the Client ID and Client Secret you noted down above.
-3. Select a **polling frequency** for how often Cloudflare Zero Trust should query Workspace ONE for information.
+3. Select a **polling frequency** for how often Khulnasoft Zero Trust should query Workspace ONE for information.
 4. Enter the Region-specific token URL and REST API URL you noted down above.
 5. Select **Save**.
 6. Select **Test Provider** to ensure the values have been entered correctly.